Why Sleeping Better Should Be Your New Year’s Resolution

 Have Better Relationships

-Are you worried about being a better friend and improving your love life in 2018?
+Are you worried about being a better friend and improving your love life?
 Sleep can help with that.
 Sleep is a proven (and natural) remedy for anxiety, depression, and crankiness.
 The hormones produced during sleep will help regulate emotion, but not only that it promotes brain health of the amygdala, which is heavily associated with mental health.

 “It’s almost as though, without sleep, the brain was unable to put emotional experiences into context and produce controlled, appropriate responses,” says Matthew Walker, a Neurologist at UC-Berkeley.
 “Emotionally, you’re not on a level playing field.”

 So if you’re looking to be more empathetic, sympathetic, and generally there for your friends in the new year, take time out to sleep.
 It could just improve your emotional intelligence.
 Be a better friend; sleep on it.

 What do Jeff Bezos, Bill Gates, and Arianna Huffington all have in common?
 They’re all super successful, and they all get at least eight hours of sleep a night.
 Success in business can be directly tied to the amount of time you spend sleeping.

 Sleep helps with memory, motivation, and interpersonal skills, all vital components of doing good business.
 If your resolution is to find the job you’re looking for, starting the company you’ve always dreamed of, or even just put in better hours at the job you have, then sleep could be the piece of the puzzle that you’ve been missing.
 Don’t neglect that time on your mattress, think of it as fuel for the day, and wake up feeling motivated and powerful knowing that the hours you spend awake will be at peak performance.
 Hey, if it works for Bill Gates, it’ll work for you.

 Get the Body You Want